-She shed inspiration: 7 easy garden room ideas for all year round
+She shed inspiration: 7 easy garden room ideas

 There’s more to sheds than bike and mower storage.
 From craft shack and yoga pod, to home office and painting studio, there are myriad ways to release the hidden potential for a summer house at the bottom of your garden.